DPontes/CppND-Capstone-Snake-Game/README.md

 #### 4.4.2.
 The project uses destructors appropriately

+  - In [PR #41](https://github.com/DPontes/CppND-Capstone-Snake-Game/pull/41) it was added the proper destructors to every class in the program.

 #### 4.4.3.
 The project uses [Resource Aquisition Is Initialization (RAII)](https://en.cppreference.com/w/cpp/language/raii) where appropriate

 #### 4.4.4.
 The project follows the [Rule Of 5](https://en.cppreference.com/w/cpp/language/rule_of_three)